PiTheGuy/Waveform/README.md

 ## Dependencies

+- Java 21

+### External Dependencies

-All dependencies have their Windows executables bundled with the program.
+All external dependencies have their Windows executables bundled with the program.
 But on other operating systems, the following programs must be installed in order to access certain functionality: